Jennifer Johnson, formerly of Millburn NJ, died peacefully and surrounded by family yesterday morning, August 14, 2019.

 A Service of Witness to the Resurrection will be held at 11 A.M. on Saturday, August 17 at Wyoming Presbyterian Church in Millburn.
 In lieu of flowers, donations can be made in Jennifer Johnson’s honor to CASA for Children of Essex County (212 Washington Street #912; Newark, NJ 07102 www.casaessex.org), the Court Appointed Special Advocacy Association, which ensures that abandoned, abused and neglected children have a safe home and ability to thrive.

-To send flowers to the family of Jennifer Johnson, please visit Tribute Store
+To plant a tree in memory of Jennifer Johnson, please visit Tribute Store